klavzars/lights-out-game/README.md

 # Lights Out Game REST API

-This is a simple REST API for the Lights Out Game, build using [Quarkus](https://quarkus.io/).
+This is a simple REST API for the Lights Out Game, built using [Quarkus](https://quarkus.io/).
 This document goes over some of the design decisions and implementation details of the application.